NickRoccuzzo/Vectr/README.md

 ...
 Along with a further breakdown of what data & insight the graphs will be providing to the end user:

-(NOTE: You can hover over almost any data point on the graphs to gain further info)
+(NOTE: You can hover over most data points on the graphs to gain further info)
 ![image](https://github.com/user-attachments/assets/081ed27e-ab4a-4a4a-8279-101ae1ba14a4)

 ------------